nasa/cumulus/packages/s3-access-metrics/README.md

 **Optional Parameters**

 * `logsPrefix` - the S3 key prefix of the S3 AccessLogs
-* `deploymentBucket` - the bucket to store deployment artifacts in.
-If not specified, a bucket will be created and used
 * `permissionsBoundary` - an IAM permissions boundary to be used when managing IAM resources during deployment
 * `vpcId` - the VPC to deploy Lambda functions to.
 If this is set, `subnetIds`